thephpleague/period/README.md

 #### Period::withDuration($interval)

 Returns a new `Period` object by updating its duration.
-The ending `DateTime` is updated.  *This value represents the first `DateTime` object greater than the last included `DateTime` object in the given period.*
+The excluded endpoint is updated.

+The `$interval` parameter is a `DateInterval` or a string parsable by the `DateInterval::createFromDateString` method.

 ```php
 use Bakame\Period;